gabetucker2/gostack/README.md

  >
  > **name** means it is highly recommended against accessing this manually; you should instead use our functions

- Stack data structure:
+ Stack struct:
  > ***stack*** *Stack*
  >> **cards** *[]\*Card*
  >
  >> ***size*** *int*

- Card data structure:
+ Card struct:
  > **card** *Card*
  >> **key** *any type*
  >
  >> **val** *any type*

- Slice data structure:
+ Slice struct:
  > **Slice**
  >> **startIdx** *int*
  >